tulasireddytulasi/flutter-interview-questions/flutter_interview_questions/flutter interview Q&A.md

 ---

-38.What is difference between `async` and `async *` In Flutter?

-Async functions execute synchronously until they reach the `await` keyword.
-Therefore, all synchronous code within an async function body executes immediately. `Async*` is used to create a function that returns a bunch of future values one at a time.
-Each result is wrapped in a Stream.

----

-39.What is `sync` & `async` in Dart? synchronous operation: A synchronous operation blocks other operations from executing until it completes. synchronous function: A synchronous function only performs synchronous operations. asynchronous operation: Once initiated, an asynchronous operation allows other operations to execute before it completes.

----

-40: What is `emit` in Flutter?

-`emits` function Null safety

-Returns a StreamMatcher for matcher .
-If matcher is already a StreamMatcher, it's returned as-is.
-If it's any other Matcher, this matches a single event that matches that matcher.
-If it's any other Object, this matches a single event that's equal to that object.

----

 41.Why are StatefulWidget and state separate classes Flutter?

 Widgets are immutable.
 Since StatefulWidget extends Widget it therefore must be immutable too.
 Splitting the declaration into two classes allows both StatefulWidget to be immutable and State to be mutable.

----

-42.Why we use `mixin` in Dart?

-A mixin is a class with methods and properties utilized by other classes in Dart.
-It is a way to reuse code and write code clean.
-Mixins, in other words, are regular classes from which we can grab methods (or variables) without having to extend them.

 ---